yetanalytics/flint/doc/where.md

 # Graph Patterns

 SPARQL/Flint `:where` clauses are written as _graph patterns_, which describe a selection of RDF triples.
-The simplest graph pattern, known as a _basic graph pattern_ (or BGP) consists of a series of RDF triples.* However, there are a number of clauses that can be used to create more advanced graph patterns:
+The simplest graph pattern, known as a _basic graph pattern_ (BGP) consists of a series of RDF triples.* However, there are a number of clauses that can be used to create more advanced graph patterns:
 - [`:where`](where.md#where)
 - [`:optional`](where.md#optional)
 - [`:union`](where.md#union)